 Colby-Sawyer residential students are permitted to host Colby-Sawyer residential and commuter/hybrid student guests with the permission of their roommate(s).
 Students wishing to visit other residence halls must coordinate with their student host(s) who will provide access to their building.

 Colby-Sawyer residential and commuter/hybrid student guests will be permitted to stay overnight in a Colby-Sawyer residential student’s room upon completion of a CSC Student Guest Registration Form signed by all roommates.
-Completed forms must be submitted to Campus Safety prior to the Colby-Sawyer student guest visiting the room, and no later than the start of quiet hours (Sunday through Thursday, 10 p.m.; Friday and Saturday, 1 a.m.).
+Completed forms must be submitted to Campus Safety prior to 1 AM, Monday - Sunday.
 The total number of student guests and residents may not exceed the room occupancy posted for that space.

 *Remote student learners (students who have received approval from the Academic Affairs Coordinator to complete their studies remotely) MAY NOT enter the residence halls or be hosted as a “student guest”. [see: Residential, Remote, Commuter, Hybrid, Student Learners Definitions and Expectations of Student Learners]